zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/_index.md

     Type                  :
     ```

-    To expose the generated password use this code to export the secret:
+    To expose the generated password use the below code to export the secret:

     ```powershell
     $BSTR = [System.Runtime.InteropServices.Marshal]::SecureStringToBSTR($sp.Secret)